ATTENTION DEFICIT DISORDER

 which is a higher order of thinking that we ideally

-develop between the ages of 9 - 12 years old (around the time we learn
+develop between the ages of 9 - 12 years old (around the time we're

-empathy).
-A bright mind finds ways to process new information
+supposed to learn empathy).
+A bright mind finds ways to process

-by applying it to various other situations in life.
-This requires
+new information by applying it to various other similar situations

-if something's true in one sense, it could be true in others--and
+He presumes that if something's true in one sense, it could be true

-connects the dots!
-Someone stuck in a concrete (lower order)
+in others--and connects the dots!
+Someone stuck in a concrete

-way of thinking can't do this.
-Their inner process is more childlike,
+(lower order) way of thinking can't do this.
+Their mental process

-arise between adult children and their parents, when one is stuck
+can arise between adult children and their parents, if one is stuck

-in a concrete level of development, and the other has accomplished
+in a concrete level of development, and the other has acquired the

-abstract thinking.
-Often, the child has surpassed the parent's capacity
+capacity for abstract thinking.
+Often, the child has surpassed the

 with a shared language that can serve the relationship.